Kruithne/wow.export/DEVELOPMENT.md

 ```
 --debug 	 Build the debug version of wow.export.
 --framework  Builds the framework into the build directory.
---code       Compiles TypeScript/SCSS into the build directory.
+--code       Compiles TypeScript into the build directory.
 --assets     Copies static assets into the build directory.
+--style      Compiles styling (SCSS/Tailwind) into the build directory.
 --shaders    Copies shader files into the build directory.
 --package    Produces a release package (ZIP).
 --update     Generates files for the update server.